Word Affect Intensities: NRC Affect Intensity Lexicon

-where ${\it freq}(w,e)$ is the number of times $w$ occurs in a sentence with label $e$. ${\it freq}(w)$ and ${\it freq}(e)$ are the frequencies of $w$ and $e$ in the corpus.
-If a word has a greater-than-chance tendency to occur in tweets with a particular emotion label, then it will have a PMI score that is greater than 1.
+The Hashtag Emotion Corpus \cite{Mohammad12} has tweets that each have at least one emotion-word hashtag.
+The emotion-word hashtags corresponding to the eight basic Plutchik emotions.
+As mentioned before, we consider the emotion-word hashtags as (noisy) labels of the corresponding emotions.
+For every word that occurred more than ten times in the corpus, we computed the pointwise mutual information (PMI) between the word and each of the emotion labels.
+If a word has a greater-than-chance tendency to occur in tweets with a particular emotion label, then it will have a PMI score that is greater than 0.
 For each emotion, we included all terms in the Hashtag Emotion Corpus \cite{Mohammad12} that had a PMI $> 1$.
-Note that this set of terms included both terms that are more common in social media communication (for example, {\it soannoyed, grrrrr, stfu}, and {\it thx}) as well as regular English words.\footnote{Some of the terms included from the Twitter source were deliberate spelling variations of English words, for example, {\it bluddy} and {\it sux}.}
+Note that this set of terms included both terms that are more common in social media communication (for example, {\it soannoyed, grrrrr, stfu}, and {\it thx}) as well as regular English words.\footnote{Some of the terms included from tweets were deliberate spelling variations of English words, for example, {\it bluddy} and {\it sux}.}